isc-projects/bind9/doc/arm/reference.rst

         A named list of one or more ``ip_addr`` with optional ``key_id`` and/or ``ip_port``.
 A ``masters_list`` may include other ``masters_lists``.

     ``domain_name``
-        A quoted string which will be used as a DNS name, for example "``my.test.domain``".
+        A quoted string which is used as a DNS name, for example "``my.test.domain``".

     ``namelist``
         A list of one or more ``domain_name`` elements.